 Keeping the weight of your vehicle down is key to successfully negotiating the Sahara Desert.
 Adding an additional driver not only adds their personal weight, but that off their clothing & equipment, plus extra water, food and tents.
 Not only this, but the room inside even the largest 4×4 vehicles is quite limited and it just wouldn’t be a comfortable experience for them.

 Small car (Nissan Micra etc) – no more than 2 drivers

 Medium car (For Focus etc) – no more than 3 drivers

 Large car (Land Rover Discovery etc) – no more than 4 drivers

 Where will we be sleeping?

-Accommodation will primarily be camping, but in many overnight stops there will be the option to upgrade to a hostel or hotel room.
+Accommodation will primarily be at campsites, but in many overnight stops there will be the option to upgrade to a hostel (auberge) or hotel room.
 This will be on a first come first serve basis, but to avoid having uncomfortable nights sleep, it is best to bring a good quality sleeping bag and mat.

 Are there any rest days on the rally?

 During the 17 day event, there will be 3 whole days in which you can rest.